preface-ai/coding-guideline-tips-and-others/guidelines/coding.md

 }
 ```

-## Follow progreamming language convention and be consistent
+## Follow programming language convention and be consistent

 ```ruby
 # in Ruby